cristianbuse/VBA-FastDictionary/Implementation.md

 All hash values are stored (until key is removed or replaced).
 This requires that the hashes have a good distribution and do not rely on the hash table size.
 Thus, there is no rehashing in the real sense of the word - for more details see the [Rehashing](#rehashing) section.

 All hash values are combined with data type metadata in the upper bits of the hash so that when comparing hash values we are comparing types in the same instruction - for more details see [Metadata](#metadata) section.

+All hash values are calculated in the ```GetIndex``` method.
+This is to avoid any extra function call/stack frame required if having a separate method.

 To achieve good hash distribution the following strategies were implemented:
 - numbers are first casted to ```Double``` (8 bytes) and then 4 primes are used to get the best hash distribution